 - complex preliminary issues such as whether the claimant is disabled (if this is not agreed by the parties)

 - the number of documents

 - if it is an automatic unfair dismissal claim

 - allegations of discrimination which are linked to the dismissal

 Disbursements are costs related to your matter that are payable to third parties, such as court fees.
 We handle the payment of the disbursements on your behalf to ensure a smoother process.

-It may be appropriate to instruct a barrister to attend an employment tribunal hearing.
-The fees for instructing a barrister will depend on the experience of the advocate and the level of preparation required.
+It may be appropriate to instruct a barrister to attend an employment tribunal hearing, which is also a disbursement.
+The barrister’s fees will depend on the experience of the advocate, the length of the hearing and the level of preparation required.

 The estimated fees set out above would cover work in relation to the following key stages of a claim: